Appeals court dismisses Dem effort to force ex-White House counsel Don McGahn to testify

 "The Committee finds those assertions baseless," he continued.
 "In that case, the Committee assures us, it would come right back to court to make McGahn talk.
 The walk from the Capitol to our courthouse is a short one, and if we resolve this case today, we can expect Congress’s lawyers to make the trip often."

 The subpoena for McGahn to appear before lawmakers prompted a clash between the executive and legislative branches, with Trump claiming that he can block witnesses from talking to Congress.
-The Justice Department argued that presidential advisers had "absolute immunity" from speaking to lawmakers.
+The Justice Department argued that presidential advisers had "absolute immunity" from speaking to Congress.

-“McGahn’s assertion of absolute testimonial immunity against compelled congressional process is, in my opinion, a step too far, again, under Supreme Court precedent,” wrote Judge Karen Henderson, another Bush appointee who endorsed the opinion, wrote, according to Politico.
+The DOJ said it was pleased with the ruling, saying the court recognized "that the House of Representatives cannot invoke the power of the courts in its political disputes with the Executive Branch.

+"Suits like this one are without precedent in our Nation’s history and are inconsistent with the Constitution’s design.
+The D.C.
+Circuit’s cogent opinion affirms this fundamental principle," the statement continued.

 The House Judiciary Committee subpoenaed McGahn on April 22, but the White House blocked his appearance.
 The obstruction probe coincided with an impeachment inquiry into Trump's dealings with Ukraine.